Calliphora vomitoria: Forensics

 These flies are among the most important insect evidence in forensic science, specifically for obtaining time of colonization (TOC) and post mortem interval (PMI).
 Calliphora species are the most important in temperate regions because of their growth rate in accordance to temperature.
 By knowing the temperature, the amount of time since the eggs were laid can be estimated.
 In addition, C. vomitoria has higher threshold temperature for growth than many species; likewise, it is present in many regions.
 There is a limit to their usage, though, as few species can survive in cold temperatures; most cannot continue development unless it is warmer than roughly 2 C.

 Degradation of carcasses can be divided into six separate stages: stage of decomposition, fresh stage, bloated stage, active decay stage, advanced decay stage, and remains stage.
 Adult C. vomitoria first starts to appear at carcasses during the bloated stage, followed by larvae 1 to 3 days after.
-During the active decay stage, the blow fly larvae population reaches its peak.
+During the active decay stage, the blowfly larvae population reaches its peak.

 In buried corpses, information of time since burial and how the body was kept (above/below ground before burial) can also be collected through the identification of C. vomitoria.
 The study of these flies, however, is limited to areas where entomologists are readily available, as life histories can differ in separate regions.
 These life histories differ in subtle ways due to differences in climate such as temperature and elevation.
 These restrictions should be thus considered so the proper time of colonization (TOC) and post mortem interval (PMI) can be established.